hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/june11.jpg "brocoli")

-    Distance covered: 138 nm
+    Daily progress: 255 km (138 nm)
-    Distance to Victoria: 3926 nm
+    Distance to Victoria: 7,271 km (3926 nm)

 ##### 0200
 Saw a tanker ahead, but it wasn't moving?
 We passed its stern, wondering why it was idling out here.

 ##### 0900

+We have peanut butter toast with slices of banana on top for breakfast.
+One hand holding breakfast, and typing with the other, Devine sent a happy birthday message to his sister.

+We've reduced the jib, as there is a very strong breeze.
+Pino's gliding under steady 50 km/h (27 kn) winds.

+# Kuroshio

+The Kuroshio, or black current, is a high-temperature, high-salinity warm current that is dark blue color as is implied by its name and has a transparency of more than 30 m (98 feet).
+Its flow rate is 4-5 kmh (2-3 kn) on the average and reaches up to 7-9 kmh (4 to 5 kn).
+The Kuroshio is weaker in summer and autumn and stronger in winter and spring.
+It it roughly 200 km wide, and it flows strong up to 1,800 km from Japan, and for this reason, carries a lot of Japanese floating seaweed into the Eastern Pacific.

+Tracking the Kurushio gave us a free ride, adding sometimes two or three knots to our speed.
+But coming out of Shimoda, we underestimated the strength of this current.
+As soon as we passed Oshima Island, the current began to pull us northward, even with our bow pointed east.

+*  *  *  *

-We've reduced the jib, as the wind is a strong and steady 27 knots.
-We are sailing east, although the current has pushed us higher than we wanted.
-We are at 36°N, and it is worrisome as we knew it was safer to stay under 35°N. The wind above that line tends to be stronger.
+The Kuroshio pushed us higher than we wanted.
+We are at 36°N, and it is worrisome, as we knew it was safer to stay under 35°N. The wind above that line tends to be stronger.
 Robusta was at 33°N, upon exiting Shimoda they took a more southerly route, I wish we'd done the same.
-We underestimated the strength of this current.
-We have peanut butter toast with slices of banana on top for breakfast.

-Devine sent a happy birthday message to his sister.

 ##### 1100
 The waves are getting bigger.
 We are worried about our fresh produce as we can't eat any of it.
 This has never happened to us before.
 The sun is warm and is hastening the rotting of some of the more sensitive vegetables, like broccoli.
 We had to throw away half a head overboard today.
 I hope we'll find our appetites again, I'd rather the food end up in our stomachs than in the ocean.

 ##### 1200
 Devine made a salad for lunch to try and use up some of our uglier produce.
-The wind is blowing food off of my fork as I eat, maybe not the best meal to have on a windy day.
-The wind is blowing 25-30 knots, generating big waves, but at least it is sunny.
+The wind is blowing food off of my fork as I eat — maybe not the best meal to have on a windy day.
+The wind is blowing 46-55 km/h (25-30 kn), generating big waves, but hey, at least it is sunny.

 ##### 1300
 We watched seabirds pirouetting in the distance, they've no problem in this wind.
 Their movements are sharp and fast.
 We don't know what kind of bird they are, they're brown with a white stomach.
+It's at times like these, that I wish we had a book to identify sea birds.
+We've seen a great variety in the last 5 years.
+There is always a certain excitement with sailing into different waters, wondering what kind of birds or sea life we'll find when we get there.

+In the Western Pacific, near the equator, there were boobys, birds with a reputation for not being very smart.
+Nicknamed 'bobos' by the Spanish, because they'd fly onto ship's decks, and people would eat them.
+Calling them stupid though is hardly fair, unacustomed to the incredible threat that are human beings, is a better thing to say.

 We've noticed the automatic bilge pump keeps going off, we think there's a leak below the waterline, if so, that is worrisome.
 We tried to find where it was, but found nothing.
 None of the thru-hulls are leaking.
 I also checked the hose connections, nada!
 I suspect it may be the rudder post that is leaking, but for now it is impossible to look as I'd have to get into the cockpit locker, which is full of water bins and other heavy gear.
-For now, we try and check the bilge often, pumping the water out by hand every 2h or so.
+For now, we try and check the bilge often, pumping the water out by hand every 2 hours or so.
 We have two manual bilge pumps, one in the cockpit and another in the cabin under the sink.
 The automatic bilge pump doesn't empty the bilge entirely, as it sits on a little stand above the lowest point, but the manual pump tube touches the bottom and does a better job of sucking up the majority of the water.
 If anything, the automatic pump serves as an alarm.

+We installed a second manual bilge pump in the cabin, while in New Zealand.
+We thought having a second, more powerful one aboard could be useful in storm conditions, we can pump water out while being dry inside the cabin.
+The original bilge pump is outside in the cockpit, it works well, but doesn't draw as much water out as the new one.
+On a boat, redundancy is key.

 ##### 1700
 Made spaghetti with eggplant and green peppers for dinner.
 It is still hard to finish food, so we started making smaller portions to avoid waste.
 Both of us are still plagued with weird tastebuds.
 Sweet is too sweet, veggies are bland...